 Statin use may increase blood sugar levels and cause full-blown type 2 diabetes.
 This is particularly worrisome for women with PCOS because they are already at risk of developing type 2 diabetes.

 Damage to Nerves

-In rare cases, long-term side effects of statins include neurological problems like memory loss and confusion in women.
+In rare cases, long-term side effects of statins include neurological problems like memory loss and confusion.
 These side effects, however, resolve with stopping statin therapy.